OlivBerg/CST8916_Remote/assignment1/assignment1.md

 ## Contributions

 ### Olivie Bergeron --> Answered Question 1 and 2
+I used the ProofRead WritingTool function on Mac to correct my grammar and sentence structures and I used AI to summaries my notes taken in class/from the slides.
+My AI application was limited to the above.
+No AI was used to directly answer any of the question above.
 ### Obaida Kandakji --> Answered Question 3 and Video